9 Things to Know About Heart Attacks Before You Have One

 Maybe, maybe not.
 “A heart attack may occur without the sensation of an ‘elephant sitting on your chest,’ ” says Prashant Vaishnava, MD, a cardiologist at the Mount Sinai Hospital and assistant professor of medicine at the Icahn School of Medicine at Mount Sinai in New York City.
 In a heart attack, blood supply to the heart muscle is interrupted and heart muscle cells start to die, which may cause chest pain—but sometimes it doesn’t, especially in women.
 Most heart attacks build up slowly, with mild pain or discomfort.

 “People may experience symptoms distinct from chest pain that could still suggest there is a compromise in blood flow to the heart,” says Dr. Vaishnava.
 “These symptoms could include shortness of breath, chest burning, stomach pain, trouble swallowing, arm pain.
 It is important to know that a heart attack could manifest with a range of symptoms; it is also useful to keep in mind that these symptoms usually represent something else and not a heart attack.”
-Here’s what to do if someone is having a heart attack.
+Here are 11 signs you might be headed for a heart attack.

 Can I have a heart attack and not know it?